bagasabisena/dl-project-template/README.md

 # Deep Learning Project Template

-My opinionated way of starting a deep learning project.
-The chosen stack:
+An opinionated cookiecutter template to quickly bootstrap a deep learning project.
+This project is based on the [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) template, with the following stack:

 - PyTorch as the DL framework
 - PyTorch Lightning to alleviate many PyTorch boilerplates